SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 ## TanStack Query (previously React Query)

-TanStack Query is a great library that incldues a lot of useful features for fetching data
+TanStack Query is a feature-rich data fetching library developed by [Tanstack](https://tanstack.com/).
+It can be used with existing data fetching libraries such as Axios, GraphQL packages such as graphql-request, or just plain fetch.

 `youtube: https://www.youtube.com/watch?v=novnyCaa7To`
 **Video: React Query in 100 Seconds by Fireship (2 mins)**